 When correctly executed, both bouldering and rock climbing can be safe.
 If you are not very careful, both forms of sports can lead to overuse injuries like shoulder injuries and pulley strains.

 Injuries associated with rock climbing most result from tendon or muscle strains.
 However, an unpleasant fall can make you banged up.
 The most common injuries resulting from rock climbing are bruises, skin tears, and simple bumps.

 With that said, we should add here that if you do not take proper safety measures, you may end up experiencing a dangerous ground fall.

 Bouldering is a bit riskier, in part because you do not use a rope when you climb.
 Falling on the ground from a height can lead to broken feet, sprained ankles, and knee injuries.
-However, if you use a proper crashpad and have good spotters, you can easily avoid most of these injuries.
+However, using a proper crashpad and having good spotters, you can easily avoid most of these injuries.

 In this discussion of rock climbing vs bouldering, we feel inclined to mention another important difference between these two climbing disciplines.

 You need a climbing partner both in rock climbing and bouldering.
 The roles of the climbing partners, however, are different in each sport.